 - voluntarily.

-A defendant’s right to self-representation applies at both the trial and appellate phases of a criminal proceeding.
-But, note that if a defendant waives his right to counsel, he cannot later appeal a court ruling on the grounds of ineffective assistance of counsel.2
+Your right to self-representation applies at both the trial and appellate phases of a criminal proceeding.
+Note that if you waive your right to counsel, you cannot later appeal a court ruling on the grounds of ineffective assistance of counsel.2

-An accused must request to exercise his right to self-representation in a “timely” fashion.3
+You must request to exercise your right to self-representation in a “timely” fashion.3

 2. What happens at a Faretta hearing?

-A Faretta hearing is when the judge hears evidence concerning the Faretta motion and decides whether or not to allow the defendant to represent him or herself pro per.
+A Faretta hearing is when the judge hears evidence concerning the Faretta motion and decides whether or not to allow you to represent yourself pro per.

-During the hearing, the judge will question the defendant to decide whether he is mentally competent to waive his right to counsel.
-The judge will also ensure that the accused is making the waiver of counsel:
+During the hearing, the judge will question you to decide whether you are mentally competent to waive your right to counsel.
+The judge will also ensure that you are making the waiver of counsel:

 - knowingly,